CounterCultureLabs/dumpscribe/README.md

 # TODO

-* Fix date offset problem
 * Add upstart script
-* Get rid of dumpscribe compile warnings related to xmlChar vs. char
 * Get rid of dumpscribe memory leaks
 ** It looks like the obex downloads allocates memory that is only freed when the obex cleanup function is called (which disconnects).
 ** Use Valgrind to check for memory leaks: http://www.cprogramming.com/debugging/valgrind.html
+* Get rid of dumpscribe compile warnings related to xmlChar vs. char

 # Bugs and limitations